-The North Carolina Fossil Club (NCFC) is a non profit corporation founded in 1977 and is based in Raleigh, NC.
-We have over 300 members, with about two thirds from North Carolina and the rest from 15 other states including Canada.
+The North Carolina Fossil Club (NCFC) is a non-profit corporation founded in 1977 and is based in Raleigh, NC.
+We have over 300 members, with about two thirds from North Carolina and the rest from across the US and Canada.
 Amateurs and professionals of all ages comprise our membership.

 The NCFC was formed to engage in and support the study, enjoyment, and collection of fossils.
 We conduct a number of field trips each year, both in North Carolina and out of state.
-The NCFC is a member of the Southeast Federation of Mineralogical Societies, Inc. and an affiliate of the North Carolina Museum of Natural Sciences in Raleigh, NC where our meetings usually are held the third Sunday of every other month.
+The NCFC is an affiliate of the North Carolina Museum of Natural Sciences in Raleigh, NC where our meetings usually are held the third Sunday of every other month.
+(Meeting location).

 Outreach Activities and Events